In the Beginning was Football

 “Let there be social justice.”

 And the League brought forth anthem kneelers.
 And the anthem kneelers knelt on their nation’s flag.
-Then went forth onto foreign soil and knelt on their flag for all nations to bear witness.
+Then went forth onto foreign soil and knelt on their flag for all non-believers to bear witness.

 But the faithful hung their heads in shame, as the people fractured again into partisan divisions: